sebastian89n/code-learning-hub/algorithms/README.md

 - **Worst Case:** `O(n^2)` - The number of comparisons and swaps remains quadratic.
 - **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

+### In-Place Algorithm

+Selection sort is an in-place sorting algorithm(may depend on the implementation), meaning it requires only a constant amount of additional memory space O(1) for temporary storage.

 ### Summary

 Selection sort is a straightforward sorting algorithm that is easy to implement but inefficient for large datasets due